 5.1 Petrin Tower

 Petrin Lookout Tower is a great Prague landmark built back in 1891 to try to replicate something similar to the Eiffel Tower!
 It is 64 m tall and it offers a nice 360 view of the city.
 The price is currently CZK 135 (€5).
-Tickets can be purchased on the official website.

 5.2 Metronome (Letna Park)

 Those epic pictures of Prague bridges lining up you see on postcards?
 You will find them in Letna Park!
-Price – free of charge, of course!

 FUN FACT: In the communist times, the park used to have the biggest statue of Stalin in the world.
 The statue is no more, but the pedestal is still there, that is where the metronome is now.

-5.3 The Old Town Bridge Tower
+5.3 The Old Town Hall Tower

 Remember we talked about the Astronomical Clock and how you can go up there?
 That’s the one here again.
 The view is only to the Old Town, not the whole city, but still super cute!
-It is 225.00 kč (~9 EUR) and you can buy it here.
-Or you can go for a guided tour for only 1 EUR extra here.
+The price to go up the tower by stairs is 350.00 CZK (€15), and if you want to take the lift you’ll need to pay extra 100.00 CZK (€4).

 5.4 Charles Bridge Tower